 Building an LMS is one thing, using it in practice is another.
 So it is vital that all the concerned parties know what is going on, how to work with the system, and what benefits will it bring.
 You should also keep in mind the need for training, data transfer, trial run, and many other things.
 See our detailed article on implementation for more.

 Prepare For a Trial Run

 Before the system goes live, it is advisable to conduct user acceptance testing - try it out on a group of people who would use it in the future.
 This will be as close to the “real-life” conditions as possible and will help assess the readiness of both the systems and the staff.

 The test group should consist of people from every position that would utilize it.
 This way you’ll be able to learn whether it fits the need of everyone involved.
 For more information on user acceptance testing see our article on implementation.

 As the name suggests, this LMS was created based on the popular Joomla! content management system.
 It has been on the market for over 14 years, and has gained more than 1000 customers in 30+ countries.

 - Course builder.
 The system allows creation of media-rich learning content, including lessons with audio, video, PDF and other materials.
 This LMS is also compatible with SCORM, AICC, and LTI learning standards.

 - Advanced quiz manager.
-JoomlaLMS can create quizzes with 14 different types of questions and gathers extensive statistics to help admins improve the learning process.
+JoomLMS can create quizzes with 14 different types of questions and gathers extensive statistics to help admins improve the learning process.

 - Communication tools.
 This includes a lot of functions that help learners communicate with the teachers and each other - chats, forums, announcements, and more.

 - Mobile app.
-The JoomlaLMS mobile app makes it convenient to use on every platform.
+The JoomLMS mobile app makes it convenient to use on every platform.